caleblareau/mgatk/docs/content/mouse_tcr.md

 one will want to verify that "chrM" is the correct mitochondrial chromosome (other builds may have 'MT' or a similar chromosome).

+### Running mgatk

+In OSX El Capitan and some other unix-based operating systems, the max number of file descriptors that you can have open is fixed (for my Mac, it was 256), which can mess up processes like `samtools mpileup`, which is called in *mgatk*.
+To change this, add `ulimit -n 1024` or some other large number to your `~/.bash_profile` as this is an environment variable that needs to be set in each shell session.
+Attempting to process the mouse tcr data with *mgatk* without this parameter will fail.

 <br><br>